Case Status:

 Summary

 Under the Medicaid Act, Michigan has to make sure that Medicaid beneficiaries under age 21 have access to community-based services like community living supports, intensive home-based services, rehabilitation services, behavioral health services/therapy, and mental health services.
 This lawsuit claims that in Michigan, there are tens of thousands of children who are eligible for these services, but either not receiving them or at risk for not receiving them.
 The goal of the suit is to make sure that these children get those services.
-This lawsuit was filed by Disability Rights Michigan, Mantese Honigman, PC, National Health Law Program, and John J. Conway, PC.
+The Class is represented by Dave Honigman and Plaintiffs are represented by Mantese Honigman, P. C., Disability Rights Michigan, the National Health Law Program, and John J. Conway, PC.

 Case Documents